3rd October: National Day in Memory of the Victims of Immigration in Italy

 From 2014 to 2017, MOAS rescued more than 40,000 people in the Central Mediterranean and the Aegean Sea, and then moved its operations to other areas of crisis, including Yemen, Bangladesh and Somalia.
 MOAS suspended its search and rescue activities, indeed, refusing to become part of a mechanism where there is no guarantee of safe harbor or of timely and systematic disembarkation for those being assisted and rescued at sea.
 Nevertheless, our attention towards the event in the Mediterranean never dropped.

 That day marked our consciences, it seemed we could reach a turning point, but unfortunately this did not happen.
 After an initial movement of solidarity towards the tragedies in the Mediterranean, in recent years the media and public opinion in Italy have gradually abandoned the idea that saving lives is a priority.
 Unfortunately, the phenomenon of arrivals by sea continues to represent a humanitarian emergency that cannot be ignored.
-In fact, up to 27 September 2020, 321 people have died along the central Mediterranean route, according to UNHCR.

 SAFE AND LEGAL ROUTES TO STOP DEATHS AT SEA